Crazy Safari: Plot

 The descendant and the priest land in a vast and dry area miles away from Xixo's home.
 Confronting an assortment of African animals, they make their way across the foreign land in search of the corpse and rescue.
 During this time, the corpse forms a strong bond with the compassionate Xixo and his family.
 Days later, the descendant and the priest meet Xixo and his family.
 Not knowing they have the corpse, the two nevertheless stay with them, finding food, water, and shelter.
-They all abruptly form a solid friendship, despite the language barrier, as they all help out each other when in need.
+They begin forming a friendship, despite the language barrier, as they all help out each other when in need.

 Days later, the priest figures that the corpse must be nearby, since he connects the strange lack of birds in the area with the ominous close presence of a cadaver.
 Using magic, he summons the corpse to his hut.
 Xixo and his family frantically chase the corpse.
 After the corpse reunites with his descendant, the priest proves to Xixo that it belongs to them, and Xixo eventually agrees.
 After a few more days of living together, they prepare to part ways with the bushmen and Xixo leads them to the main path to civilisation.
 However, the rival clan is still after what Xixo's homeland has as a natural abundance: diamonds, as they invade the huts and threaten the residents.
 The corpse, feeling obligated to aid Xixo and his family, goes back, with the priest and the descendant following.
 A battle takes place between the villains and Xixo's people, with the corpse managing to chase away one of the ruthless leaders.
 The priest even summons the spirit of the late Bruce Lee to aid Xixo, and the villains are finally defeated.
 The priest uses the radio left in the villains' Jeep to contact a helicopter.
 Before boarding, the priest, the descendant, and the corpse bid farewell to Xixo and his family.

+English Version

+There is an English version of the movie.
+The film, originally shot in Chinese (Cantonese dialect), was re-shot in English because it was expected to be popular not only in China but also in many countries around the world (due to its status as a sequel to the series), and therefore dubbing (voice acting) was not desired.
+The English version is not dubbed; the scenes were shot twice with the same actors and the same crew.
+After performing the same scene in Chinese, the actors spoke English in the second take.
+There are also some sequences that are not in the other version.
+Some scenes feature different actors, and some actors take on different roles.
+Although some sources indicate the second version as "hard-dub," this is incorrect.
+This is another version, filmed with partially different actors.
+The two versions also have different running times.